Commercial Auto Insurance Texas: Costs, Benefits, & Who Needs It

-A commercial auto insurance policy protects your trucks, cars, vans, and other vehicles for physical damage and liability coverage, usually not covered by a personal auto policy.
+A commercial auto insurance policy in Texas protects your trucks, cars, vans, and other vehicles for physical damage and liability coverage, usually not covered by a personal auto policy.

 It’s a type of business insurance that covers any vehicle, and it’s also known as commercial vehicle insurance and commercial car insurance.
 This insurance policy covers funds for any damages or bodily injury that you or your employees attained during operating hours using company vehicles up to a specific policy limit.

-The auto insurance commercials policy can be customized to provide businesses the coverage they need, whether they own a single food truck or several contractor vans, helping you secure your business and bottom line.
+Texas commercial auto insurance can be customized to provide businesses the coverage they need, whether they own a long haul truck or several contractor vans, helping you secure your business and bottom line.

-Like personal auto policies, commercial auto insurance offers similar coverage options to a business.
+Like personal auto policies, commercial auto insurance offers similar coverage options for a business.
 However, there are other coverage options exclusive to an auto insurance commercial policy, including:

 - Bodily Injury Liability Coverage – This insurance policy covers the fund for medical payments for bodily injury or death resulting from an accident where you are at fault.
 It also provides expenses for legal obligations or defense.

-- Property Damage Liability Coverage – This provides you with the protection and adequate funds if your vehicle accidentally damages a third party’s property.
+- Property Damage Liability Coverage – This provides protection and adequate funds if your vehicle accidentally damages a third party’s property.
 It also gives funds for legal obligations or defense when the other person tries to sue you.

-- Comprehensive Physical Damage Coverage – This provides adequate funds for an operator or business owner to pay for damages to replace a vehicle either from theft, vandalism, and natural disasters, including flood, storms, and fire.
+- Comprehensive Physical Damage Coverage – This provides adequate funds for an operator or business owner to pay for damages to replace a vehicle from theft, vandalism, or natural disasters, including floods, storms, and fires.

 - Collision Coverage – This insurance policy covers the expenses when your car gets damaged when it hits or gets hit by another vehicle or other objects.